 20 per cent of Australians with lung cancer have never smoked

 Startling statistics reveal that 20 per cent of Australians diagnosed with lung cancer have never smoked.
-On World Lung Cancer Day, Tuesday 1 August 2023, the Institute for Respiratory Health seeks to raise awareness that lung cancer can strike anyone, irrespective of their smoking history.
+During National Lung Cancer Awareness Month 2023, the Institute for Respiratory Health seeks to raise awareness that lung cancer can strike anyone, irrespective of their smoking history.

 Lung cancer is Australia’s biggest cancer killer, killing more Australians than breast and bowel cancers combined.

-“While smoking is undoubtedly the largest independent risk factor for lung cancer, the causes of lung cancer in people who have never smoked, are not yet well understood,” Professor Brims from the Institute for Respiratory Health said.
+“While smoking is undoubtedly the largest independent risk factor for lung cancer, the causes of lung cancer in people who have never smoked, are still to be well understood,” Professor Brims from the Institute for Respiratory Health said.

 Professor Brims is working with local researchers to establish personalised risk profiles for people at risk of lung cancer.